GSK plc

-The company developed the first malaria vaccine, RTS,S, which it said in 2014, it would make available for five percent above cost.
-Legacy products developed at GSK include several listed in the World Health Organization's List of Essential Medicines, such as amoxicillin, mercaptopurine, pyrimethamine and zidovudine.
+The company developed the first malaria vaccine, RTS,S, which it said in 2014, it would make available for five per cent above cost.
+Legacy products developed at GSK include several listed in the World Health Organization's List of Essential Medicines, such as amoxicillin, mercaptopurine, pyrimethamine, and zidovudine.

 In 2012, under prosecution by the United States Department of Justice (DoJ) based on combined investigations of the Department of Health and Human Services (HHS-OIG), FDA and FBI, primarily concerning sales and marketing of the drugs Avandia, Paxil and Wellbutrin, GSK pleaded guilty to promotion of drugs for unapproved uses, failure to report safety data and kickbacks to physicians in the United States and agreed to pay a US$3 billion (£1.9bn) settlement.
-It was the largest health-care fraud case to date in the US and the largest settlement by a drug company.
+It was the largest health-care fraud case to date in the US and the largest settlement in the pharmaceutical industry.